supserrr/imboni/README.md

 **What are environment variables?** These are configuration settings stored in a file that the app reads when it starts.
 They're like a settings file.

-1. In the `imboni-app` folder, you'll find a file called `.env.example` - this is a template!
+1. In the `imboni` folder, you'll find a file called `.env.example` - this is a template!

 2. **Easy way (Recommended):**
    - Copy the `.env.example` file and rename it to `.env.local`